paulo3425/fileimport/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-### How to configure folder of files that it going to be processed
+### How to configure folder of files that it is going to be processed

 ```
 Open docker-composer and set diretory file like you can see below: